Akhteruzzaman Elias

-Akhteruzzaman Elias (আখতারুজ্জামান ইলিয়াস; 12 February 1943 – 4 January 1997) was a Bangladeshi novelist and short story writer.
+Akhteruzzaman Elias (Note: /bn/.) (আখতারুজ্জামান ইলিয়াস, /bn/; 12 February 1943 – 4 January 1997) was a Bangladeshi novelist and short story writer.
 He has been regarded as one of the most prominent writers of Bangladesh.
 During his lifetime, he published two novels (Chilekothar Sepoy and Khwabnama) and several short stories.
 He died from cancer in 1997.
 Elias won many awards during his lifetime and posthumously.

 Early life and education

 Elias was born at the home of his maternal uncle in Gotia village, located in the Gaibandha District.
 His ancestral home was situated in Chelopara, near Bogra.
 His father, Badiuzzaman Muhammad Elias, was a member of the East Bengal Provincial Assembly and served as the parliamentary secretary of the Muslim League.
 His mother was Mariam Elias.

-Elias completed his Matriculation from Bogra Zilla School in 1958 and his Intermediate studies at Dhaka College in 1960.
+Elias completed his matriculation from Bogura Zilla School in 1958 and his intermediate studies at Dhaka College in 1960.
 He went on to earn both his Bachelor of Arts (Honours) and Master of Arts degrees from the University of Dhaka.